Geraldton - North

 Geraldton - North is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-In Geraldton - North, as per the latest Census evaluation, 96.1% of dwellings were houses, with the remaining 4.0% comprising semi-detached units, apartments and other dwelling types.
-This is in contrast to Non-Metro WA's housing composition of 87.5%.
-Home ownership in Geraldton - North stood at 31.4%, with mortgaged dwellings making up 43.2% and rented ones accounting for 25.4%.
-The median monthly mortgage repayment was $1,733, significantly higher than Non-Metro WA's average of $1,517.
-The median weekly rent in Geraldton - North was recorded at $310, compared to Non-Metro WA's figure of $250.
-Nationally, Geraldton - North's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+In Geraldton - North, as per the latest Census evaluation, 96.1% of dwellings were houses with the remaining 4.0% comprising semi-detached homes, apartments and other dwelling types.
+This compares to Non-Metro WA's 87.5% houses and 12.5% other dwellings.
+Home ownership in Geraldton - North stood at 31.4%, with mortgaged properties at 43.2% and rented dwellings at 25.4%.
+The median monthly mortgage repayment in the area was $1,733, higher than Non-Metro WA's average of $1,517.
+The median weekly rent figure was recorded at $310, compared to Non-Metro WA's $250.
+Nationally, Geraldton - North's mortgage repayments were lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing